jonuwz/azure-log-delivery/README.md

 This is all based on fluentd, which runs as the `omsagent` binary on the guest OS.
 The syslog and file monitoring directives create fluentd config under the /etc/opt/microsoft directory.
-Fluentd contains an Azure [fluentd output plugin](https://github.com/Azure/fluentd-plugin-mdsd) that sends messages to the local msds agent on the guest OS.
+Fluentd contains an Azure [fluentd output plugin](https://github.com/Azure/fluentd-plugin-mdsd) that sends messages to the local mdsd agent on the guest OS.
-The msds agent is responsible for actually sending the messages to storage and/or eventhubs.
+The mdsd agent is responsible for actually sending the messages to storage and/or eventhubs.

-The msds agent looks at the tags in each message received from the omsagent and routes the messages accordingly.
+The mdsd agent looks at the tags in each message received from the omsagent and routes the messages accordingly.